miqdigital/aws-utils/AMI_Backup/README.md

 * Typing ```python AMI-Backup.py -h will give you the options```

 ### Modification For Lambda
+Code changes is required for this script to make it comaptible with Lambda.

-* Block that needs to replaced  from line 214 to 245
+* Block that needs to be replaced,from line 214 to 245

 ```python
 def fetch_args():